m0lentum/dotfiles/README.md

 ## Summary

 This is my home computer setup aiming for pragmatic, keyboard-focused usage while still looking awesome.

-...

-_pun intended_

 I spend most of my time writing code, but I also draw, make music and play games on this.

-There used to be a screenshot here but many things changed and I couldn't be bothered to take another.
-Bug me about it on [Twitter](https://twitter.com/molentum_) or open an issue if you want to see it.

 ## Nonexhaustive list of programs and features